Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 However, setting up and configuring Kubernetes clusters can pose a challenge for developers unfamiliar with its complexities.
 It requires an in-depth understanding of networking, infrastructure, and storage concepts.
 These are significant learning curves that create a “threshold filter” of sorts that leads developers to deciding on a different alternative to Kubernetes.

-Red Hat's OpenShift which utilizes an Operator Framework is a solution to this problem along with providing several benefits that Kubernetes does not natively supply.
+Operator Framework is a solution to this problem along with providing several benefits that Kubernetes does not natively supply.
 The Operator Framework allows developers to build Operators with languages and libraries that they are already familiar with.
 Operators built with Operator Framework allow for even more options for automation of tasks and workflows beyond the basic functionalities provided by Kubernetes.
 Overall Operator Framework complements the benefits that Kubernetes offers by providing the specialized tools for easier learning for developers, better automation, and better scalability making Kubernetes an easier and more powerful tool.

 ### Actors
 Operator Framework is comprised of the following parts